Park Güell, the Beverly Hills Wannabe

 Then he was hit with a stroke of genius: he believed he could replicate this new, eco-friendly idea somewhere close to his city since he thought “Barcelona was as filthy as London!”

 Hilarious, right?
 And that’s not even the best part!
-Greedy ambition, lack of vision (or maybe too much vision), and blind arrogance will be will soon make their mark…
+Greedy ambition, lack of vision (or maybe too much vision), and blind arrogance will soon make their mark…

 From 1899 to 1914, the businessman bought the mountain and an old farmhouse in the area.
 He then put his architectural friend in charge of the common areas (fountains, squares, stairways, the famous lizard/dragon…), along with many inner roads, viaducts, and paths to connect it all.
 And it all came in crazy colors and shapes, Gaudí style!
 Some of his colleagues expanded the old farmhouse by transforming it into a huge mansion for the new residence of the Güell family, then built the show home.